Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Translation from Typing Rules to Synthesis Rules

 \subsubsection{Unification}

 Unification is a fundamental operation in logic and computer science that finds substitutions to make two expressions structurally identical.
-Formally, given two terms $s$ and $t$, a substitution $\sigma$ is the unifier if it satisfies $\sigma(s) = \sigma(t)$.
-Among all possible unifiers, the \emph{most general unifier} (MGU) provides the least restrictive solution, allowing further instantiations if needed.
+Formally, given two terms $s$ and $t$, a \emph{unifier} is a substitution $\sigma$ such that $\sigma(s) = \sigma(t)$.
+When a unifier exists, the two terms are said to be \emph{unifiable}.
+Among all possible unifiers, the \emph{most general unifier} (MGU) provides the least restrictive solution: any other unifier can be obtained by further instantiating the MGU.